 You will develop further your research skills through research methods lectures in the spring and summer term.
 These explain the dissertation process, including issues such as the selection of a topic, allocation of the supervisor and how you will be supervised.
 Past dissertations are reviewed, explaining why they received high marks and where there might be weaknesses.
 We continue to build skills in econometrics packages for economists and provide guidance on economic data sets and how they can be used.
-You will also receive bespoke academic writing and library dissertation training sessions and can book helpdesk appointments with tutors to discuss technical and software-related issues throughout the summer term and vacation.
+You will also receive library dissertation training sessions and can book helpdesk appointments with tutors to discuss technical and software-related issues throughout the summer term and vacation.

 MSc Economics and MSc Economics and International Financial Economics students complete a dissertation over four months in the summer.
 The main aim of the dissertation is to encourage independent study and to provide a foundation for future original research.
 In terms of learning, the dissertation should provide students with a number of research skills, including the ability to define a feasible project allowing for time and resource constraints, develop an adequate methodology, make optimal use of library resources, access databases, understand their uses and limitations and extract relevant data, and work without the need for continuous supervision.